emtee40/fdroid-wiki/Internal/Team-Calendar.md

 Open the calendar view, right-click on one of the items in the left pane and choose "New calendar".
 Select "CalDAV" as type.
 In the URL input, paste `https://hosted.mailcow.de/SOGo/dav/calendar@f-droid.org/Calendar/personal/` and as User specify your `@f-droid.org` address.
 Optionally specify an email address for invitations.

 # Adding entries
-To add an entry to the Team calendar, simply invite calendar@f-droid.org to a calendar event.
+To add an entry to the Team calendar, create it from your Mailcow f-droid.org account (use SOGo or your favourite calendar application for this) and invite calendar@f-droid.org to the calendar event.
 All subscribed users will see it.

 An useful trick is to make a new personal calendar and create the shared entries in there, so you can hide this secondary calendar from your normal view (and thus not see each entry twice).